vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha1/reference/index.md

 * Applies to only browser.
 * In the current implementation, the server can't see socket using shared connection apart from one which possesses a real physical connection.
 Sockets using shared connection are a kind of mirror of socket having shared the connection but there is no restriction in functionalities.
 In the future, it will be enhanced or replaced with new implementation to allow for the server to recognize a socket using shared connection as a indipendent socket.
-* Repliable events can't be used together with the current implementation but with new implementation, it will be available.
+* Reply can't be used together with the current implementation but with new implementation, it will be available.

 _Sending and reciving event via shared connection._